giridhar7632/Three.js/13-creating-text.md

 Now you can see the text rendered to the scene.

 You can add custom fonts by using their `typeface` files.
 You can find some at [http://typeface.neocracy.org/fonts.html](http://typeface.neocracy.org/fonts.html).
+You can add different textures to the text just like we added to other materials.